spring-attic/spring-roo/readme.txt

 ssb   4096g/2DB6833B 2009-03-28

 If you don't see the output, it means you first need to create a key.
 It's very easy to do this.
-Just use "gpg --key-gen".
+Just use "gpg --gen-key".
 Then verify your newly-created key was indeed created: "gpg --list-secret-keys".

 Next you need to publish your key to a public keyserver.
 Take a note